Harley-Davidson Inc research snapshot

 Moat

 The moat comes from brand intangible assets built over 120 years, a global owner community (H.O.G.) with over 1 million members, a deep dealer network, and a distinctive product identity that competitors have not replicated.
-However, the brand is less effective at attracting younger riders and is concentrated in the heavyweight cruiser segment of the US market.
+However, the brand is less effective at attracting younger riders, and rival Indian Motorcycle is actively contesting Harley culture and leadership with marketing that has drawn public pushback from Harley dealers.

 Munger risk inversion

-The thesis fails if the core US Harley buyer demographic ages out faster than new riders replace them, if the brand fails to resonate with Gen Z and younger Millennials, if electric motorcycle adoption disrupts the traditional cruiser market faster than Harley can adapt, or if the cost of reducing production capacity and pivoting to EV destroys shareholder value without generating returns.
+The thesis fails if the core US Harley buyer demographic ages out faster than new riders replace them, if the brand fails to resonate with Gen Z and younger Millennials, if electric motorcycle adoption disrupts the traditional cruiser market faster than Harley can adapt, if the public dispute with Indian Motorcycle and conservative influencers erodes retail demand, or if the cost of reducing production capacity and pivoting to EV destroys shareholder value without generating returns.

 Management